 The Company periodically uses forward sale agreements with a major gold bullion bank to sell a portion of the expected amount of scrap jewelry, which is typically broken or of low value, produced in the normal course of business from its liquidation of gold and silver merchandise.
-As of March 31, 2011, the Company had forward sales commitments for 11,000 gold ounces and 70,000 silver ounces of its expected scrap jewelry sales through June 2011.
+As of June 30, 2011, the Company had forward sales commitments through September 2011 for 12,000 gold ounces of its expected scrap jewelry sales at prices ranging from \$1,485 to \$1,561 per ounce, and commitments through December 2011 for 60,000 silver ounces at prices ranging from \$33 to \$48 per ounce.
 Per ASC 815-10-15, which establishes standards for derivatives and hedging, this commitment qualifies for an exemption as normal sales, based on historical terms, conditions and quantities, and is therefore not recorded on the Company's balance sheet.

-During the first quarter of 2011, the Company repurchased approximately 35,000 shares of common stock at an aggregate cost of \$1,261,000 and an average cost per share of \$35.73.
-The Company has 1,324,000 shares of common stock available for repurchase under a 2007-authorized share repurchase program.
-The number of shares to be purchased in the future and the timing of such purchases will be based on the level of cash balances, available credit facilities, general business conditions and other factors.
+During the first six months of 2011, the Company repurchased approximately 588,000 shares of common stock at an aggregate cost of \$22,400,000 and an average cost per share of \$38.08.
+As of June 30, 2011, the Company has 771,000 shares of common stock available for repurchase under a 2007-authorized share repurchase program.
+The number of shares to be purchased in the future and the timing of such purchases will be based on the market price of the Company's stock, level of cash balances, available credit facilities, general business conditions and other factors.
 No time limit is set for the completion of the repurchases under the current program.

-During the period from January 1, 2011 through March 31, 2011, the Company issued 231,000 shares of common stock relating to the exercise of outstanding stock options for an aggregate exercise price of \$3,709,000 (including income tax benefit) and 1,400 shares of restricted stock were vested and issued.
+During the period from January 1, 2011 through June 30, 2011, the Company issued 261,000 shares of common stock relating to the exercise of outstanding stock options for an aggregate exercise price of \$4,459,000 (including income tax benefit) and 1,400 shares of restricted stock were vested and issued.
+During the period from January 1, 2011, through June 30, 2011, the Company issued 6,000 shares of common stock relating to the exercise of outstanding stock warrants for an aggregate exercise price of \$90,000 (including income tax benefit).
 There can be no assurance or expectation of future cash flows from the exercise of stock options or warrants.